 - a.
-In accordance with Executive Order 13279, Equal Protection for the Laws for Faith-Based and Community Organizations, Executive Order 13559, Fundamental Principles and Policymaking Criteria for Partnerships With Faith-Based and Other Neighborhood Organizations, and 22 CFR 205, Participation by Religious Organizations in USAID Programs, the following principles guide USAID on the participation of faith-based and community organizations in USAID-funded programs: - (1) The Federal Government must distribute Federal financial assistance for social service programs in the most effective and efficient manner possible (see Executive Order 13559). - (2) All eligible organizations, including faith-based and other community organizations, must be able to apply on an equal footing for Federal financial assistance used to support social service programs and participate in any program for which they are eligible.
+In accordance with Executive Order 13579, Equations, , Executive Order 13559, Fundamental Principles and Policymaking Criteria for Partnerships With Faith-Based and Other Neighborhood Organizations, and 22 CFR 205, Principles guide USAID on the participation of faith-based and community organizations in USAID-funded programs: - (1) The Federal Government must distribute Federal financial assistance for social service programs in the most effective and efficient manner possible (see Executive Order 13559). - (2) All eligible organizations, including faith-based and other community organizations, must be able to apply on an equal footing for Federal financial assistance used to support social service programs and participate in any program for which they are eligible.